2024–25 San Antonio Spurs season

 The 2024–25 San Antonio Spurs season was the 58th season of the franchise, its 49th in the National Basketball Association (NBA), and its 52nd in the San Antonio area.

 On November 2, 2024, five games into the season, longtime head coach Gregg Popovich reportedly experienced a "health issue", later revealed to be a minor stroke, necessitating a leave of absence.
 Two days later, it was announced that he would need to take an indefinite break from work, with assistant Mitch Johnson stepping in as acting head coach.
 Popovich's coaching break would later be confirmed to last for the entire season, and in turn, the rest of his coaching career with the Spurs, with Johnson replacing him as head coach following his retirement after 29 seasons.
 Popovich's unceremonious end to his head coaching career would also mark the last season where an NBA coach that stayed with the team that he coached throughout the 20th century would remain coaching that team for a season, if only briefly.
 On February 10, the Spurs officially improved on their record from the previous season.
 On April 6, the Spurs were eliminated from playoff contention for the sixth consecutive season after a loss to the Portland Trail Blazers.

+The San Antonio Spurs drew an average home attendance of 17,837, the 17th-highest of all NBA teams.